MidflightDigital/XX--STARLiGHT--twopointzero/README.md

 You are allowed to edit this theme for PERSONAL USE ONLY.

+This theme is NOT to be used with Pay Mode enabled.
+Free Play is accepted however.

-You are allowed to run this theme in a public setting only with permission from the DDR XX team.
+You are allowed to run this theme in a public setting only with permission from the Midflight Digital team.

 =========================================================================